-Introducing our 1300 watt electric bicycle 52V geared motor conversion kit.
-This is the latest in E-bike motor technology and has been part of our product mix since the fall of 2013.
+Introducing our 1300 watt (peak) electric bicycle 52V geared motor conversion kit.
+This is the latest in E-bike motor technology and has been part of our product mix since the fall of 2013, which includes continuous updates/revisions as the years have passed.
 So what makes it different? (update note: with the introduction at the beginning of 2015 of our higher voltage batteries, which are now 52 volts, with our 25 amp controller these systems provide peak power of over 1300 watts!).

 Note: We have now discontinued the direct drive motor because of the success of our geared motors.

 What would happen if we took the best of both worlds?
 Well, Electric Bike Solutions partnered with the manufacturer to do just that at an affordable price.
 The motor to the left combines bigger windings and magnets with bigger, very durable, nylon gears to provide a high torque, high power, efficient system.
 It is very sleek in its design unlike the bulkier, much higher priced, high-end geared motors already on the market.
 It weighs about 10.5 lbs with rim and spokes compared to the 14 lb. weight of the direct drive motor and the 9 lb. weight of the smaller geared motors.